ska-telescope/developer.skatelescope.org/src/development/logging-format.rst

 .. image:: images/kibana_ns1.png

-There many other field options using kubernetes information, for example ``kubernetes.node.name`` and ``kubernetes.pod.name`` that can be used for efficient filtering.
+There are many other field options using kubernetes information, for example ``kubernetes.node.name`` and ``kubernetes.pod.name`` that can be used for efficient filtering.

 The fact the SKA logging format allows for simple key-value pairs (SKA Tags) to be included in log messages let us refine the filtering.
 Tags are parsed to a field named ``ska_tags`` and on this field there can be one or more device properties separated by commas.